Fairfield High School

 Results and Impact

-The garden champion is a librarian with no gardening experience, but a commitment to making the garden a success and a love for supporting students in ways that go beyond the typical classroom education.
+The garden champion for the site is one of the librarians at Fairfield High School, and while she does not have formal gardening experience, she is committed to making the garden a success.
+Her love for supporting students in ways that go beyond the typical classroom education is a huge asset.
 Through her role as a librarian, she has been able to engage students with different interests and abilities.
-She is currently looking for ways to engage more individuals in the garden and to create more opportunities for them to learn outside with hands-on projects and activities.
-This approach, I believe, will extend the longevity of the garden.
+A year after the installation, a second school champion joined — another teacher who is interested in engaging her students in hands-on gardening experiences and creating a place to go during lunch.
+They are currently looking for ways to engage more individuals in the garden and to create more learning and activities.

 Thanks to their dedication, they are sure to create a huge impact!

 Over the next five years this garden will create at least 202 pounds of food, which is around 168 meals.
 These meals will be prepared by culinary students.

 Time after time, the need for a strong garden champion eager to support their students is necessary for a successful school garden.
 Equally as important is for that garden champion to brainstorm ways of including more people and more teachers in the current garden and future garden efforts.
 A successful and long-lasting garden will need a visionary champion that engages and includes several different portions of the school’s population and interests into the scope of the garden.
 Additionally, including all interested staff in the initial planning meetings and process is necessary in order to make sure all tasks are delegated and they do not end up falling on just one person.
 Lastly, figuring out best ways to keep students and staff engaged as we wait for contracts to be signed is also key.